 During a 9th house year, you might go on a journey that leads to an unfulfilling destination or you might meet beautiful people (conjunct my Venus) who have beautiful bodies and beautiful souls who are constantly dreaming about something bigger than you and better than you and they won’t take the time to be still with you.
 Not because you aren’t enough (my 6th house) but because they are off to the next thing because they think it’ll make them happy.
 They might leave you, bringing up inner child wounds, thinking there is something better out there.
 They might travel far, far away only to discover that their innermost joy was right there in front of them, before they had the insight to see around their gigantic map.
 No shame in this, because you’ll do the exact same thing to them.

 My Moon ruled 9th house year has taught me that home is a mindset.
 It isn’t four walls and furniture, it isn’t found in a GPS, it isn’t something you can physically find.
-It is found unexpectedly and it is usually (ugh, so cliche) within.
-Or it might be in your lover’s eyes, or in your little brother’s smile, or in the rumbling purr of your cat.
+It is found unexpectedly and it is usually found (ugh, so cliche) within.
 It might feel like it’s at a distance from you, but it’s always inside.
 Waiting for you to tap into it.
 Waiting for you to become still enough, quiet enough to hear it.

 That being said, your own inner vision is extremely important.
 You’ll meet so many people who have different inner visions.
 People who downright disagree with your personal vision for yourself.
 People who might act like they’re on board with your personal vision, just to completely jump ship.
 Or if they aren’t abandoning, they might instead take a bath in the mud and run their dirty footprints all over your painting.
 Your vision.
 Ruining the canvas?
 Maybe.
 Or maybe they are showing you that your vision is meant to be protected.